Skip to main content

 But...you might not know what type of incentive will motivate your members.
 If you’re feeling unsure, go to the source.
 Ask your members what they’d be most interested in, via a survey.

 Once you’ve determined how you’ll incentivize your program, it’s time to promote it.
 Send the details to your current email list and mention it at your upcoming events.
-Use any other existing channels to help spread the word, but especially utilize your email marketing tools
+Use any other existing channels to help spread the word, but especially utilize your email marketing tools!

 And don’t forget: if this is a limited time offer, let them know how long they have to take you up on it!

-3. Organize a volunteer opportunity.
+2. Organize a volunteer opportunity.

 Consider partnering with a local nonprofit or other community organization to host a volunteer day.
 For potential members who want to make an impact, this could be a great opportunity to show them that you want to make the world a better place.
-Try to tie the day of giving back either to your association or to a cause that many at your association are passionate about.

 Plus, a volunteer opportunity means that prospective new members will be able to mingle with current members in a casual, low-key environment.
 That means you can demonstrate your organization’s commitment to charity, which can be an enticing aspect for philanthropic-minded people.